ventillo/esp8266_cc1101_davis_vantage_vue_wifi_decoder/readme.md

 ```
 ### 7. If you haven't already, create 2 DBs in inclux
-I am tempted to push the raw, undecoded data to a DB as well, but influx is not siutd for this.
-You can ignore the last DB creation
+I am tempted to push the raw, undecoded data to a DB as well, but influx is not siuted for this.
+Nevertheless, I did it.
+Enjoy.
 ```
 ssh 192.168.1.2
 influx